Maxx57/simpsonstv/README.md

 **Note:** Encoding is CPU-intensive and may be slow on the Raspberry Pi.
 Consider encoding videos on a more powerful computer before transferring them to the Pi.

+_Fair warning: Encoding videos on a Pi Zero 2W is like watching paint dry... in slow motion... on a Tuesday.
+Seriously, do yourself a favor and encode on your main computer first.
+Your sanity will thank you.
+This is the perfect time for a bathroom break, a snack, a nap, or perhaps reorganizing your sock drawer.
+Come back in... well, a while.
+A long while.
+Maybe bring a book. 📚_

 ### File Renaming

 Use the `renamefiles.py` script in `videos/encoded/` to standardize video filenames to the format `The.Simpsons.S##E##.mp4` (with zero-padded season and episode numbers).